keeperofthenecklace/movieDB/README.md

 * IMDb is where we collect a chunk of the film data.
 * TMDb is where we collect the film revenues.
 * BoxOfficeMojo is where we will be scraping future film data.
-* IMDB IDs can be found at http://www.imdb.com/

 ## Category

-movieDB is broken down into 3 components.
-They are as follows:
+movieDB is broken down into 3 components namely:

 * Statistics
 * Visualizations
-* DataFrames and Vectors
+* DataMining

 # Statistics

+Simple statistical analysis on numeric data.
+The corresponding computation is performed on both numeric and non-mumeric vectors within the collected data.

 ## Installation